zfan2356/quack/media/2025-07-10-membound-sol.md

 We will reduce the values from top to bottom in the following table, and each step we will only load & store in the corresponding memory hierarchy.

-Reduction strategy in different memory hierarchies
+<center>Reduction strategy in different memory hierarchies</center>

 | Execution Granularity       | Operating Memory              | Reduction Strategy     |
 |----------------------------|-------------------------------|------------------------|
 | Threads                    | Registers                     | Thread reduction       |